-At any moment, our senses are bombarded by all kinds of stimuli.
-To make sense of and efficiently process sensory information, our brain needs ways to filter the incoming signals: attenuate the unnecessary and focus only on the relevant.
+Top-down Control»At any moment, our senses are bombarded by all kinds of stimuli.
+To make sense of and efficiently process sensory information, our brain needs ways to filter the incoming signals: attenuate the unnecessary and focus only the relevant.
 Our recent results have identified in the mouse cortico-cortical pathways that have characteristics consistent with a functional role in top-down control of sensory processing.
-The lab is following up on this work by investigating the functional organization of the “top" frontal region as well as characterizing the information that is carried by the long-range axons to the “down" area.
+The laboratory is following up on this work by investigating the functional organization of the “top” as well as characterizing the information that is carried by the long-range axons to the “down”.

-Frontal lobe dysfunction is linked to numerous psychiatric disorders including ADHD, schizophrenia, and depression.
+Mouse Models of Psychiatric Disorders»Frontal lobe dysfunction is linked to numerous psychiatric disorders including ADHD, schizophrenia, and depression.
 Despite the devastating effects of these mental illnesses, we lack a reliable suite of biomarkers and a mechanistic understanding of the cognitive deficits.
 This is not surprising considering the complexity in both the etiology and the underlying neural circuitry, making any study that correlates these two aspects of a disorder difficult to interpret.
-To overcome this challenge, our lab is developing chronic imaging solutions that monitor the structure and function of neuronal ensembles over time as the disorder progresses.
+We are working on developing chronic imaging solutions that overcome this problem by monitoring the structure and function of neuronal ensembles over time as the disorder progresses.